Hillary Ronen’s office rolling out sex worker intervention pilot in SF Mission (press release)

 From our friends at Hillary Ronen’s office:

-SAN FRANCISCO- Supervisor Ronen announced today that a new pilot aimed at addressing public safety concerns around sex work in the Mission will start in January 2017.
+SAN FRANCISCO — Supervisor Ronen announced today that a new pilot aimed at addressing public safety concerns around sex work in the Mission will start in January [2018].

 Street and survival sex work have taken place on Capp Street and Shotwell Street in San Francisco for several decades.
 Neighbors often call our District 9 office with frustration from excessive noises, acts of violence they witness against sex workers, and both Johns and pimps speeding with their cars up and down the street.
 The City’s ongoing strategy has been to perform SFPD sting operations to arrest solicitors and pimps.
 These sting arrests end up pushing sex workers to the next street over, where the same problems may arise.